Life With Horace

 Horace likes to sit under the kitchen table when I write, with his head across my foot.
 I had planned to write later in the day today, but clearly my muse thought otherwise.

-a scrim of green now masks the woods
+A scrim of green now masks the woods

 and blankets its recycling brown